 Acquisitions and Sales

 At acquisition, preferred stock shall be reported at cost, including brokerage and other related fees.
-PIK stock received as dividends shall be initially recorded at fair value.
+Preferred stock received as dividends shall be initially recorded at fair value.
 Acquisitions and dispositions shall be recorded on the trade date.
 Private placement stock transactions shall be recorded on the funding date.

 A reporting entity can subscribe for the purchase of stock, but not be required to make payment until a later time.
 Transactions of this nature are common in the formation of corporations.
 Preferred stock acquired under a subscription represents a conditional transaction in a security authorized for issuance but not yet actually issued.
 Such transactions are settled if and when the actual security is issued and the exchange or National Association of Securities Dealers (NASD) rules that the transactions are to be settled.
 Preferred stock acquired under a subscription shall be recorded as an admitted asset when the reporting entity or its designated custodian or transfer agent takes delivery of the security and the security is recorded in the name of the reporting entity or its nominee, (i.e., the accounting for such preferred stock acquisitions shall be on the settlement date).